-Remember how your mommy used to tell you to thank your aunt when she helped you tie your shoes or how you were forced to write a thank you letter to your grandma in response to the $5 check that she sent in the mail for your birthday?
+Remember how your mother used to tell you to thank your aunt when she helped you tie your shoes or how you were forced to write a thank you letter to your grandma in response to the $5 check that she sent in the mail for your birthday?

 We are taught from a very young age that it’s nice to be polite.
 So, if someone does something for you or someone does something that benefits you in some way – you don’t just greedily take the favor and ride off into the sunset, but, the first thing you do is say thank you.